OpenOverlayRouter/oor/README.md

 where the hosts on the EID space connected to the router are allocated.
 Assign the EID to an interface on the router and configure it as you would do for a normal network prefix (static configuration, DHCP, etc...).
-No EID is used for the 'lispTun0' interface in router mode (a local address is automatically used by LISPmob instead).
+No EID is used for the 'lispTun0' interface in router mode (a local address is automatically used by OOR instead).
 The following lines show an example of how 'ip addr' and 'ip route' will look like with IPv4, expect a similar output with IPv6: